Condo Status Certificate

 This article unpacks the condo status certificate, a vital document every potential condo buyer should review thoroughly before making a decision.

-What is a Condo Status Certificate?
+What is a Certificate of Status?

 A condo status certificate is a document the condominium corporation provides to potential buyers of resale condo units.
 It contains financial details about the unit and the condominium corporation.